TomoLabs/yield/README.md

 End-to-end yield automation — including fee capture, LRT deposit, share accounting, yield harvesting, and distribution — is implemented entirely on-chain and validated across local, testnet, and Ethereum mainnet environments.

       ✨ Live on Ethereum • Powered by Uniswap v4 Hooks • EigenLayer Restaking Integrated

+EigenLayer Integration:

+   TomoYieldHook is natively integrated with the EigenLayer restaking ecosystem, enabling Uniswap v4 swap fees to be converted into Liquid Restaking Tokens (LRTs) such as      ezETH, rsETH, or METH.
+This transforms ordinary DEX trading volume into a restaked yield engine that compounds automatically and can be programmatically routed to DAOs,     LPs, creators, protocol treasuries, or Splitwise-style automation modules.

+   This integration demonstrates how EigenLayer + Uniswap v4 Hooks unlock a new DeFi design space where liquidity, trading activity, and restaking yield become a unified       stream of programmable value.
+TomoYieldHook illustrates how restaking can be embedded natively inside AMM flows, creating a fully autonomous “yield layer” on top of         liquidity provisioning — a core theme for the EigenLayer x Uniswap v4 Hook Incubator.

+Why This Matters for EigenLayer

+   1) Converts Uniswap trading volume into EigenLayer-secured yield.

+   2) Generates continuous LRT deposits without user interaction.

+   3) Demonstrates a novel use case: Restaking as a Hook Primitive.

+   4) Proves LRTs can serve as programmable yield routers for Web3 economies.

+   5) Encourages new on-chain applications that monetize trading activity using restaking rewards.

+How the Integration Works

+1. Fee Capture (Uniswap v4 → Hook)

+    afterSwap() extracts swap fees from the pool manager.

+2. YieldRouterLRT Conversion

+    Fees are passed into the YieldRouterLRT adapter, which:

+      1) Approves the LRT contract

+      2) Deposits underlying (e.g., WETH → ezETH)

+      3) Returns newly minted LRT shares

+3. Restaking Yield Accrual (EigenLayer)

+     These shares continuously earn EigenLayer rewards without further interaction.

+4. Automated Yield Distribution

+     When harvested:

+      1) Yield can be routed to FeeSplitters

+      2) Paid out to DAO treasuries

+      3) Sent to LPs

+      4) Or used to settle debts (e.g., Splitwise Hook integration)

+5. Full Transparency

+      All restaking deposits, withdrawals, and share balances are fully on-chain and event-driven.

+EigenLayer Restaking Compatibility:

+  TomoYieldHook is designed to operate seamlessly with EigenLayer Liquid Restaking Tokens (LRTs) to convert swap fees into compounding yield.
+Supported capabilities           include:

+   1) Automated WETH → LRT conversion

+   2) Share-based accounting for restaked positions

+   3) Native EigenLayer reward accrual through LRT mechanisms

+   4) Programmable yield withdrawals and routing

+   5) Plug-and-play support for any adapter-compliant LRT

 CORE PRINCIPLES: